 along with an observation-ray based objective function.
 This formulation faithfully mimics the projective nature in a camera's image formation, resulting in a stable optimization configuration robust to low-parallax features.
 Hence it allows use of fast Dogleg optimization algorithm, instead of the usual Levenberg Marquardt.
 This is particularly useful in urban SLAM in which diverse outdoor environments and collinear motion modes are prevalent.
 Capitalizing on these properties, we propose a global initialization scheme in which PMBA is simplified into a pose-graph problem.
 We show that near-optimal solution can be achieved under low-noise conditions.
 With simulation and a series of challenging

-Liu, L, Wang, Y, Zhao, L & Huang, S 2017, 'Evaluation of Different SLAM Algorithms using Google Tangle Data', 2017 12th IEEE Conference on Industrial Electronics and Applications (ICIEA), IEEE Conference on Industrial Electronics and Applications, IEEE, Siem Reap, Cambodia..View/Download from: UTS OPUS or Publisher's site
+Liu, L, Wang, Y, Zhao, L & Huang, S 2017, 'Evaluation of Different SLAM Algorithms using Google Tangle Data', 2017 12th IEEE Conference on Industrial Electronics and Applications (ICIEA), IEEE Conference on Industrial Electronics and Applications, IEEE, Siem Reap, Cambodia..View/Download from: Publisher's site

 In this paper, we evaluate three state-of-the-art Simultaneous Localization and Mapping (SLAM) methods using data extracted from a state-of-the-art device for indoor navigation - the Google Tango tablet.
 The SLAM algorithms we investigated include Preintegration Visual Inertial Navigation System (VINS), ParallaxBA and ORB-SLAM.
 We first describe the detailed process of obtaining synchronized IMU and image data from the Google Tango device, then we present some of the SLAM results obtained using the three different SLAM algorithms, all with the datasets collected from Tango.
 These SLAM results are compared with that obtained from Tango's inbuilt motion tracking system.
 The advantages and failure modes of the different SLAM algorithms are analysed and illustrated thereafter.
 The evaluation results presented in this paper are expected to provide some guidance on further development of more robust SLAM algorithms for robotic applications.

-Paul, G, Liu, L & Liu, D 2016, 'A Novel Approach to Steel Rivet Detection in Poorly Illuminated Steel Structural Environments', Control, Automation, Robotics and Vision (ICARCV), 2016 14th International Conference on, International Conference on Control, Automation, Robotics and Vision, IEEE, Phuket, Thailand.View/Download from: UTS OPUS or Publisher's site
+Paul, G, Liu, L & Liu, D 2016, 'A Novel Approach to Steel Rivet Detection in Poorly Illuminated Steel Structural Environments', Control, Automation, Robotics and Vision (ICARCV), 2016 14th International Conference on, International Conference on Control, Automation, Robotics and Vision, IEEE, Phuket, Thailand.View/Download from: Publisher's site

 It is becoming increasingly achievable for steel